CelliesProjects/eStreamPlayer32/README.md

 ###  Limitations

-eStreamPlayer is written for playback over http.
+-  The audioI2S library uses a lot of RAM. eStreamPlayer will only function properly on a board with PSRAM.

+-  eStreamPlayer is written for playback over http.
 The esp32 does not speak NFS or SMB which are common ways to share files over a network.
 <br>Instead eStreamPlayer uses a php script on the server to navigate the music folders.
 <br>Copy this script to the server to use your music library.

-#### This is totally insecure and should only be used on a LAN!
+<br>**This is totally insecure and should only be used on a LAN!**

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.